All articlesSOC 2

 “We were only 30% of the way to SOC 2 with them when our timeline was running out.
 Comp AI got us certified in 3 weeks.” — Abraham Rascon, CTO at Persona AI

-That's the difference between a platform that automates versus one that still leaves you doing the work.
+That’s the difference between a platform that automates and one that still leaves you doing the work.

 When Should Startups Start SOC 2?
 A Stage-by-Stage Guide

 Timing matters.
-Here's how to think about SOC 2 at different stages.
-Our SOC 2 timeline calculator can help you map out the specifics for your situation.
+Here’s a stage-by-stage look at when to get SOC 2.
+Our SOC 2 timeline calculator can help you map the specifics.

 At this point, formal SOC 2 certification is usually overkill.
 You’re still figuring out product-market fit.
 But you can lay the groundwork: